pixbi/style-guidelines/nodejs.md

 * *Always name your function*.
 Static functions are preferred over anonymous functions, even if you need to do this: `exports.doSomething = function doSomething () {}`
+* *NEVER use `arguments`*.
+Engines can't optimize it, nor can you easily reason about a function using it.
+You should really be using an array instead of variadic parameters.